Investment Calendar: Six Opportunities to Unlock the Right Financing Tools at the Right Time

 Existing infrastructure assets can promote hydrogen demand growth, further reducing the barriers to government investment in hydrogen infrastructure (electrolyzers, compression, storage and transport assets).
 Initiatives such as hydrogen valleys, which use existing assets, are already proving to be an effective catalyst for investment in green hydrogen production and the development of hydrogen applications, increasing the scale of adoption and lowering costs.

-In accounting for the expected cost reductions driven by these investments, ENGIE Impact experts expect that green hydrogen costs will be on a par with gray hydrogen by 2050 or sooner, assuming a carbon tax of $50/ton CO2e.
+In accounting for the expected cost reductions driven by these investments, ENGIE Impact experts expect that green hydrogen costs will be on a par with grayhydrogen by 2050 or sooner, assuming a carbon tax of $50/ton CO2e.
 For higher carbon taxes, the cost parity may be achieved even earlier.

 The confluence of reduced costs and economies of scale should lead to fruitful cross-sector coupling between the power sector and the hard-to-abate sectors, creating a virtuous circle that triggers economies of scale and further reduces costs, as reflected in Figure 2.